datacenter/Ansible-recipes-for-ACI/Bulk_AAEP_Bindings/README.md

 Just run the playbook after adapting it for your Ansible inventory and desired AAEP/EPG bindings.

-## _Notes__
+## _Notes_

 The template is fairly generic meaning you can adapt it to a variety of use cases.
 As long as structure your data in a way that the template can process, you can create virtually any kind of bulk operation against ACI while realizing a significant performance improvement.
 The drawback is that code readability is sacrificed because all logic has now moved into a large JSON blob.
+Note that there is no good reason for not using aci_rest here; the author deliberately opted for the built-in URI module just to show how to use APIC's REST API "natively" (that is, without ACI collection modules).

 ## _Disclaimer and license_